haskell/haskell-language-server/README.md

 ## Editor Integration

 Note to editor integrators: there is now a haskell-language-server-wrapper executable, which is installed alongside the haskell-language-server executable.
-When this is invoked in the project root directory, it attempts to work out the GHC version used in the project, and then launch the matching hie executable.
+When this is invoked in the project root directory, it attempts to work out the GHC version used in the project, and then launch the matching haskell-language-server executable.

-All of the editor integrations assume that you have already installed HLS (see above) and that stack put the hls binary in your path (usually ~/.local/bin on linux and macOS).
+All of the editor integrations assume that you have already installed haskell-language-server (see above) and that the installation script put the haskell-language-server binary in your path (usually ~/.local/bin on linux and macOS).

-### Using HLS with Emacs
+### Using haskell-language-server with Emacs

 Install HLS along with the following emacs packages: